- Register Programs

 To assist sponsoring units with meeting this requirement, the Office of Youth Safety & Compliance (YSC) offers the following training resources:

-The following recommended courses from United Educators meet OSU's minimum training requirements for youth programs.
-(Note: users must log in to the Bridge Learning Management System to access content).
+The following courses from the United Educators "Protecting Children" series are recommended as part of sponsoring units' annual training for youth program personnel.
+(Note: users must log in to the OSU Youth Program Registry to access content).

-For other (supervised) personnel who will not be responsible for direct supervision of minors:
+For support personnel or other (supervised) individuals who will not have direct access to minors:

-Shine a Light: Protecting Children on Campus From Sexual Abuse (10 min) - This short video covers the warning signs of sexual abuse by adults, specific locations to keep an eye on, and concrete steps for reporting incidents or suspicions.
+Video: Shine a Light (10 min) - This short video is intended to bring awareness to the warning signs and "red flag" behaviors of sexual abuse by adults.
+It also reviews specific locations to keep an eye on and concrete steps for reporting incidents or suspicions.
+Note: this content is most appropriate for faculty, students or other individuals who are not directly involved with program delivery and not responsible for supervision of minors.

 Mandatory Reporting of Child Abuse - Critical training available to all OSU employees (requires Bridge login)